VERONICA'S DOG TRAINING

 In-person evaluation/single lesson: $175

-Virtual lesson: $50
+Virtual lessons: $50

 Dogs currently living in foster homes or shelters: 60% off